-Total points for Interests and Values

-- I understand how current employment trends will affect my future. - I know what work skills will be most important for the 21st century. - I have an educational plan that matches my academic and career goals. - I know the steps in making a good career decision. - I have a good resume. - I know how to interview for a job. - I know how to choose a satisfying career.

-Total points for Career and Education
+Total points for Personality and Major

-- I have a list or mental picture of my lifetime goals. - I know what I would like to accomplish in the next four years. - I spend my time on activities that help me accomplish my lifetime goals. - I effectively use priorities in managing my time. - I can balance study, work, and recreation time. - I generally avoid procrastination on important tasks. - I am good at managing my money.
+I can describe my learning style.
+I can list study techniques that match my learning style.
+I understand how my personality affects my learning style.
+I understand the connection between learning and teaching style.
+I understand the concept of multiple intelligences.
+I can list my multiple intelligences.
+I create my own success.
+Total points for Learning Style and Intelligence I can describe my vocational interests.
+I can list careers that match my vocational interests.
+I can list my top five values.
+I generally consider my most important values when making decisions.
+My actions are generally guided by my personal values.
+My personal values motivate me to be successful.
+I can balance work, study, and leisure activities.
+Total points for Interests and Values I understand how current employment trends will affect my future.
+I know what work skills will be most important for the 21st century.
+I have an educational plan that matches my academic and career goals.
+I know the steps in making a good career decision.
+I have a good resume.
+I know how to interview for a job.
+I know how to choose a satisfying career.
+Total points for Career and Education I have a list or mental picture of my lifetime goals.
+I know what I would like to accomplish in the next four years.
+I spend my time on activities that help me accomplish my lifetime goals.
+I effectively use priorities in managing my time.
+I can balance study, work, and recreation time.
+I generally avoid procrastination on important tasks.
+I am good at managing my money.
 Total points for Managing Time and Money

-- I know memory techniques and can apply them to my college studies. - I can read a college textbook and remember the important points. - I know how to effectively mark a college textbook. - I can quickly survey a college text and select the main ideas. - I generally have good reading comprehension. - I can concentrate on the material I am reading. - I am confident in my ability to read and remember college-level material. - Total points for Memory and Reading - I know how to listen for the main points in a college lecture. - I am familiar with note-taking systems for college lectures. - I know how to review my lecture notes. - I feel comfortable with writing. - I know the steps in writing a college term paper. - I know how to prepare a speech. - I am comfortable with public speaking. - Total points for Taking Notes, Writing, and Speaking - I know how to adequately prepare for a test. - I can predict the questions that are likely to be on the test. - I know how to deal with test anxiety. - I am successful on math exams. - I know how to make a reasonable guess if I am uncertain about the answer. - I am confident of my ability to take objective tests. - I can write a good essay answer.

-Total points for Test Taking

-- I understand how my personality affects my communication style. - I know how to be a good listener. - I can use some basic techniques for good communication. - I can identify some barriers to effective communication. - I know how to deal with conflict. - I feel confident about making new friends in college and on the job. - I am generally a good communicator. - Total points for Communication and Relationships
+I know memory techniques and can apply them to my college studies.
+I can read a college textbook and remember the important points.
+I know how to effectively mark a college textbook.
+I can quickly survey a college text and select the main ideas.
+I generally have good reading comprehension.
+I can concentrate on the material I am reading.
+I am confident in my ability to read and remember college-level material.
+Total points for Memory and Reading I know how to listen for the main points in a college lecture.
+I am familiar with note-taking systems for college lectures.
+I know how to review my lecture notes.
+I feel comfortable with writing.
+I know the steps in writing a college term paper.
+I know how to prepare a speech. l am comfortable with public speaking.
+Total points for Taking Notes, Writing, and Speaking I know how to adequately prepare for a test.
+I can predict the questions that are likely to be on the test.
+I know how to deal with test anxiety.
+I am successful on math exams.
+I know how to make a reasonable guess if I am uncertain about the answer.
+I am confident of my ability to take objective tests.
+I can write a good essay answer.
+Total points for Test Taking I understand how my personality affects my communication style.
+I know how to be a good listener.
+I can use some basic techniques for good communication.
+I can identify some barriers to effective communication.
+I know how to deal with conflict.
+I feel confident about making new friends in college and on the job.
+I am generally a good communicator.
+Total points for Communication and Relationships